Fragrance raw material

 Description

-Jojoba oil is a vegetable oil for use in cosmetics.
+Jojoba oil (org) is an organic vegetable oil for use in cosmetics.

 Use

-Jojoba oil can be used in the fat phase of creams: mix with the other components of the fat phase, the use is actually problem-free.
-Also in ointments, lip balm, oil perfumes, hair oil and the like: mixing with the other raw materials: it is no more difficult than that.
-Where necessary for the other components, heating on a water bath is no problem at all.
+Jojoba oil (org) can be used in the oil phase of creams: mix it with the other ingredients of the oil phase, and it's practically problem-free.
+It can also be used in ointments, lip balms, oil perfumes, hair oil, and the like.
+In most cases it is just mixing with the other ingredients, no more difficult than that.
+Where heating in a water bath is necessary for the other ingredients, it's no problem at all.

-De Hekserij does not sell products intended for use in foodstuffs or for other internal use.
-This product is NOT an exception.
+De Hekserij does not sell products intended for use in food or other internal use.
+This product is NO exception.

 Properties

-Jojoba oil is a colourless to yellow-brown liquid at room temperature.
-Vegetable oil can (partly) become solid, especially in the cold season.
-The oil appears cloudy as a result, there are solid pieces in the form of lumps or long strings.
-It is often sufficient to allow the oil to come to room temperature, but sometimes it is necessary to heat the oil in a bain marie for a while.
-The oil is extracted by pressing and refined to a limited extent.
+Jojoba oil (org) is a colourless to yellow-brown liquid at room temperature.
+Vegetable oil can (partially) solidify, especially during the colder months.
+This makes the oil appear cloudy and contains solid pieces in the form of lumps or long strands.
+Often, it's sufficient to let the oil warm up to room temperature; sometimes, it's necessary to warm it in a bain-marie for a while.
+The oil is extracted by pressing and is slightly refined.
 Store the oil at room temperature.

-The oil is extracted from the seeds of the jojoba bush, or Simmondsia chinensis (Link) C.K.
-Schneid..
+The oil is extracted from the seeds of the jojoba shrub, or Simmondsia chinensis (Link) C.K.
+Schneid.
+These seeds come from organically grown shrubs, meaning that no artificial fertilizers or pesticides have been used (or only occasionally).

-Jojoba oil has some great properties.
-It is hardly sensitive to oxygen and therefore does not become rancid.
-This is because chemically it is actually a liquid wax and not an oil.
-Even very sensitive skin and mucous membranes are therefore rarely irritated by jojoba oil.
-For that reason, jojoba oil is fundamentally different from other types of oil, because of its longer shelf life it is also very popular in the cosmetics industry.
+Jojoba oil has several excellent properties.
+It is virtually oxygen-resistant and therefore hardly goes rancid.
+This is because, chemically speaking, it is actually a liquid wax, not an oil.
+Therefore, even very sensitive skin and mucous membranes are rarely irritated by jojoba oil.
+For this reason, jojoba oil is fundamentally different from other types of oil, and its longer shelf life makes it very popular in the cosmetics industry.

-Jojoba oil is mainly used for dry, very dry, sensitive and older skin, but like almost any oil it is suitable for all skin types.
-The oil spreads easily on the skin and does not feel really greasy.
-Jojoba oil is also an excellent carrier for fragrances in an oil-based perfume.
-Although the perfume has a very different character than regular alcohol-based perfumes (much less strong smell, which lasts much longer), jojoba oil is certainly suitable for this because of the neutral smell, even after a longer period of time.
+Jojoba oil is primarily used for dry, very dry, sensitive, and mature skin, but like virtually any oil, it's suitable for all skin types.
+The oil spreads easily on the skin and doesn't feel particularly greasy.
+Jojoba oil is also an excellent carrier for fragrances in oil-based perfumes.
+Although the perfume has a very different character than regular alcohol-based perfumes (a much weaker scent, which lasts much longer), jojoba oil is certainly suitable for this because of its neutral scent, even after a longer period of time.

 Sustainability

-Jojoba oil is extracted from plants.
-It is not very easy, but completely biodegradable in the environment.
-Although the plant is not (or hardly) grown in Europe and the oil therefore always has to be imported from elsewhere, it still is perhaps the most sustainable oil in our range for a number of other reasons.
-The oil can be grown in the semi-desert, where few other plants grow.
-That means it does not compete with food production.
-The plant only needs little water, little or no fertilizer, few or no pesticides.
+Jojoba oil (org) is extracted from plants.
+It's not very easy to biodegrade, but it is completely biodegradable.
+Although the plant is rarely (if ever) cultivated in Europe, meaning the oil must always be imported from elsewhere, it is perhaps the most sustainable oil in our range for several other reasons.
+The oil can be grown in semi-deserts, where few other plants grow.
+This means it doesn't compete with agriculture and has no impact on food production.
+The plant requires little water, little to no fertilizer, and few to no pesticides.
+Our jojoba oil is organically grown.

 Packaging

-Jojoba oil is packaged in brown plastic (PET) bottles with black plastic (PP) caps.
-Larger packaging in a plastic (HDPE) jerry can.
+Jojoba oil (org) is packaged in brown plastic (PET) bottles with black plastic (PP) caps.
+Larger packages come in a plastic (HDPE) canister.

 Jojoba oil is not classified as a hazardous substance (REACH/CLP).
-We still recommend that you handle all materials with care.
+We nevertheless recommend handling all substances with care.

 Codes